lifelong-learning-systems/l2metrics/README.md

 - Performance maintenance method is `mrlep`, which uses the most recent learning evaluation performance as opposed to the most recent terminal learning performance (`mrtlp`).
 - Forward and backward transfer use `contrast`.
 - Normalization method is `task`, which computes the per-task data ranges by looking at LL and STE log data, then normalizing to [0, 100].
-- Smoothing method is `flat`, which is smooths data with a rectangular sliding window.
+- Smoothing method is `flat`, which smooths data with a rectangular sliding window.
+Other available options include [hanning](https://numpy.org/doc/stable/reference/generated/numpy.hanning.html#numpy.hanning), [hamming](https://numpy.org/doc/stable/reference/generated/numpy.hamming.html#numpy.hamming), [bartlett](https://numpy.org/doc/stable/reference/generated/numpy.bartlett.html#numpy.bartlett), and [blackman](https://numpy.org/doc/stable/reference/generated/numpy.blackman.html).
-- Smoothing window length is `None`, which defaults to min(int(`block_length` * 0.2), 100).
+- Smoothing window length is `None`, which defaults to min(int(`block_length` \* 0.2), 100).
 - Outlier clamping is `disabled`.
 When enabled, the outliers (detected using 0.1, 0.9 quantiles) will be clamped to the quantile bounds.
-- Gaussian noise is disabled.
+- Gaussian noise is `disabled`.
-- Plotting is enabled.
+- Plotting is `enabled`.
+- Show raw data is `disabled` and is also currently unsupported.
-- Draw lines between evaluation blocks is enabled.
+- Draw lines between evaluation blocks is `enabled`.
-- Saving of results and log data is enabled.
+- Saving of results and log data is `enabled`.
-- Saving of configuration settings is enabled.
+- Saving of configuration settings is `enabled`.

 **Note**: Valid values for the performance measure input argument are determined by the `metrics_columns` dictionary in `logger_info.json`.